ultralytics/ultralytics/docs/en/models/yolov8.md

 # Ultralytics YOLOv8

-!!! tip "Ultralytics YOLOv8 Research Paper"
+!!! tip "Ultralytics YOLOv8 Publication"

-    There is no official research paper for Ultralytics YOLOv8.
-For detailed information on YOLOv8, please refer to the official [documentation](https://docs.ultralytics.com) and [GitHub repository](https://github.com/ultralytics/ultralytics).
-While formal academic papers may not be available, these resources provide comprehensive insights into the model architectures, features, and usage.
+    Ultralytics has not published a formal research paper for YOLOv8 due to the rapidly evolving nature of the models.
+We focus on advancing the technology and making it easier to use, rather than producing static documentation.
+For the most up-to-date information on YOLO architecture, features, and usage, please refer to our [GitHub repository](https://github.com/ultralytics/ultralytics) and [documentation](https://docs.ultralytics.com).

 ## Overview